 Joseph the son of George and Sarah Ragsdale was christened at Coddington Parish church on the 3rd June 1888.On the 1901 census aged 13 he was a house boy for Henry W Stephens living in at 53, Lyall Mews, St. George Hanover Square, Knightsbridge.

 Charles Robert Reynard - Transport Service

-On the 1901 census he lived at Hillside House, Newark aged 8 (born 1893 Norton, York) with his father Henry L. 55 (born Eckington, Yorkshire) (living on own means), his mother Maria 50 ( born 1851 Paris) sisters Helen E 18 (born Chile), Henrietta 16 (born Chile) and brother Henry William 10 +three servants.
+On the 1901 census he lived at Hillside House, Newark aged 8 (born 1893 Norton, York) with his father Henry L. 55 (born Eckington, Yorkshire) ("living on own means"), his mother Maria 50 (born 1851, Paris) sisters Helen E 18 (born Chile), Henrietta 16 (born Chile) and brother Henry William 10 along with three servants.

 Henry William Reynard

-On the 1901 census he lived at Hillside House, Newark aged 10 (born 1891 York) with his father Henry L 55 (born Eckington, Yorkshire) (living on own means), his mother Maria 50 ( born 1851 Paris) sisters Helen E 18 (born Chile), Henrietta 16 (born Chile) and brother Charles Robert 8 +three servants.
+On the 1901 census he lived at Hillside House, Newark aged 10 (born 1891 York) with his father Henry L 55 (born Eckington, Yorkshire) (living on own means), his mother Maria 50 (born 1851, Paris) sisters Helen E 18 (born Chile), Henrietta 16 (born Chile) and brother Charles Robert 8 along with three servants.

 George Lancelot Reynolds - Notts. & Derby Regiment

 He was christened in Coddington Parish Church on the 15th May 1898; his parents were Walter Erasmus & Phoebe Reynolds.

 On the 1901 census he was aged 3 living in Church Lane, Coddington with his parents Walter 27 (malster worker) Phoebe 27, sister Annie E 1 and brother Raymond 4.
 Military Service record: Regt No 11996